Why choose us for laryngeal cancer care?

-- The larynx houses your vocal cords and connects with other neck organs that help you breathe, speak, and swallow.
+- The larynx houses your vocal cords and connects with other neck organs that help you breathe, speak and swallow.

 - You face a higher risk of laryngeal cancer if you regularly use tobacco or consume alcohol.
-Quitting these substances may help treatments work better and lower the risk of another cancer in the future.
+Quitting these substances may help treatments work better and lowers the risk of another cancer in the future.
 Find out more about tobacco use and cancer.

 - Voice box cancer care typically involves many doctor visits, diagnostic tests and treatments.
 Our head and neck cancer nurse navigator helps coordinate these services.